For skin that’s seen a little too much sun, try this simple DIY after-sun spray to soothe, cool and restore skin.

 Before we get started in learning how to make this all-natural after-sun spray – if you like what you’re seeing, subscribe to my email newsletter at the bottom of the page to keep up to date on the latest recipes, DIYs, gardening and health tips I share!!

 DIY After-Sun Spray

-Making after sun spray takes only 2 minutes to make and is effective!
-It’s cooling and soothing and feels wonderful if your skin gets a touch pink!
+This after sun spray takes only 2 minutes to make and is super effective!
+It’s cooling, soothing and feels wonderful on inflamed skin.

 - 1/2 cup witch hazel